ezra-obiwale/this-js/doc/md/attributes.md

     Defaults to `q` if not provided.

 -   ### this-remove
     Placed on a link within a selection list, it removes the list option and triggers `list.option.removed` on it.

+-   ### this-scoped
+    Adding this atribute to the autocomplete input element indicates the scope within which autocomplete lists should be found.

+    The value of the attribute should be the selector of the element which contains both the autocomplete input element and its lists.
+By default, this is the app container.

+    If the value is empty, the immediate parent of the autocomplete input element is assumed.

 -   ### this-value-key
     The key in the data object whose value should be set into the autocomplete